GusLovesMath/Top_Tech_SP_500_Forecasting/README.md

 Arima model to ensure that using stocks in the related field is significant to not.

+Also note that the dataset uploaded is not the same one used.
+The version shared here is a cleaned version consisting of only the top ten tech stocks in the S&P500 based on average volume.
+A link to the orignal data set is below.

 Math & Physics Fun with Gus!